wpswings/woo-one-click-upsell-funnel/README.txt

 == Upgrade Notice ==

-= 3.2.3 - Released on 23 August 2022 =
+= 3.2.2 - Released on 10 November 2022 =
-* New: Minor bug fixes
-* New: Compatible with latest WP and WC
+* New: Compatible with the latest WP and WC